guidooooo/100daysOfCode/README.md

 ## 5 - Probability Calculator

 #### Write a program to determine the approximate probability of drawing certain balls randomly from a hat.

+## 6 - Mean-Variance-Standard Deviation Calculator

+#### Create a function that uses Numpy to output the mean, variance, and standard deviation of the rows, columns, and elements in a 3 x 3 matrix.